 Bat Exclusion

 The best method of bat removal is to close off the entry point they are using to get into your house.
 This process is called exclusion.
-It is done by sealing all holes or openings that are bigger than an inch.
+This is accomplished by sealing any holes or openings larger than one inch.
 The most common entry points for bats include attics, chimneys, and roofs.
 After the exclusion process, you can use a one-way door to allow the bats to leave but not get back in.
-Once gone, you must seal all potential entrance points permanently to prevent other animals from entering your home.
+Once they are gone, you need to permanently seal off all possible entry points so other animals cannot access your home.

 These entry points may include chimneys, vents, gaps under garage doors or beneath eaves, even holes as tiny as a half-inch.
 Once these locations have been identified by our bat removal specialist we will take steps to ensure that they are sealed off so no other bats can get inside your home.